krlawrence/graph/ChangeHistory.md

   - Added `quick-btree2.groovy` which adds a few more nodes to the treee than in `quick-btree.groovy`.
   - Added `RemoteWriteText.java` which shows how to turn traversals and GraphSON back into text queries.
   - Fixed a compile error in TinkerGraphTest.java caused by a change to the `valueMap` return type.
 Issue #181
+  - Fixed two compile errors in RemoteClient.java caused by a change to the `valueMap` return type.
+Issue #181
 - Sample data updates
   - Added the SQL version of the air routes data to a new `sql` sub folder under `sample-data`.
 Issue #214